 Calculate individual meal amounts:

-Both calculation methods prove useful when beginning to formulate a raw diet for a puppy.ย The first step to creating a raw diet for a growing puppy is to calculate how much food the puppy will need to consume in a day.
+Calculating both food volume and calories prove useful when beginning to formulate a raw diet for a puppy.
+The first step to creating a raw diet for a growing puppy is to calculate it’s daily calorie requirements.

 Calculate Calories

-To get an accurate figure of how many calories a growing puppy needs to consume per day is to calculate daily energy requirements (DER).
+The amount of calories a growing puppy needs to consume per day is the daily energy requirements (DER).
 The DER is an accurate way to determine how many calories a puppy needs to consume in a day to maintain energy and growth.

 Determine Feeding Frequency